dfelinto/blender-manual/modifiers.rst

 :doc:`Explode <modifiers/simulate/explode>`
    Blows up your mesh using a particle system.
 :doc:`Fluid <physics/fluid>`
-   The object is part of a fluid simulation… The modifier added when you designate a mesh as Fluid.
+   The object is part of a fluid simulation...
+The modifier added when you designate a mesh as Fluid.
 :doc:`Particle Instance <modifiers/simulate/particle_instance>`
    Makes an object act similar to a particle but using the mesh shape instead.
 :doc:`Particle System <physics/particles>`